SEO

 For years, the standard SEO playbook was straightforward: pick a keyword, write a page targeting that keyword, optimize the meta tags, and move on to the next one.
 Each page existed as its own island, competing for its own term.

-That approach still produces some results, but it’s increasingly outperformed by something more structured.
-Topic clusters — a content architecture built around pillar pages, supporting cluster content, and intentional internal linking — have become one of the most effective ways to build search visibility.
-And the reasoning behind why they work reveals a lot about where search is headed.
+That approach is dead.
+Topic clusters are what works now.
+A topic cluster is a content architecture built around pillar pages, supporting cluster content, and intentional internal linking.
+It’s one of the most effective ways to build search visibility.
+And once you understand why they work, you’ll see why every serious competitor in Houston is either building them or falling behind.

 What Topic Clusters Actually Are

-- Pillar page: A comprehensive page covering a broad topic in substantial depth.
-It serves as the hub.
+• Pillar page: A comprehensive page covering a broad topic in depth.
+This is your hub.

-- Cluster pages: Individual pages that go deep on specific subtopics related to the pillar.
-These are the spokes.
+• Cluster pages: Individual pages that go deep on specific subtopics.
+These are your spokes.

-- Internal links: Every cluster page links back to the pillar, and the pillar links out to each cluster page.
-Cross-links between related cluster pages strengthen the structure further.
+• Internal links: Every cluster page links back to the pillar.
+The pillar links to each cluster page.
+Related clusters link to each other where it makes sense.

-The result is a web of content that demonstrates clear expertise on a subject, rather than a collection of disconnected pages that each happen to target a keyword.
+The result is a web of content that proves expertise.
+Not a collection of disconnected pages chasing keywords.

 A Simple Example

-Consider a Houston home remodeling company.
-Under the old approach, they might have separate pages targeting “kitchen remodeling Houston,” “bathroom renovation Houston,” “home addition Houston,” and “home remodeling cost” — each existing independently.
+Take a Houston home remodeling company.
+The old approach: separate pages for “kitchen remodeling Houston,” “bathroom renovation Houston,” “home addition Houston,” and “home remodeling cost.”
+Each one isolated.

 Cluster pages:

-- Home additions: what Houston homeowners typically explore
+• Home additions: what Houston homeowners need to know

 Every cluster page links back to the pillar.
 The pillar links to each cluster page.
-Related clusters link to each other where it makes sense.
+Related clusters link to each other.

 Why Topic Clusters Work